NASCAR O'Reilly Auto Parts Series at Darlington Raceway

 Stock car racing events in the NASCAR O'Reilly Auto Parts Series has been held at Darlington Raceway in Darlington, South Carolina since the series' inaugural season in 1982.

 Initially only one race was held, but starting in 1984 the track hosted two races per year until 2004 when the track lost its fall weekend date as a result of the realignments caused by the Ferko lawsuit.
 A realignment in 2015 moved the spring race to the pre-Ferko fall slot.
 The emergency schedule realignment for 2020 resulted in Darlington regaining its second Xfinity date, which became permanent starting from 2021, except in 2025.

-Spring race
+March race

 The Sport Clips Haircuts VFW 200 is a NASCAR O'Reilly Auto Parts Series race at Darlington Raceway in Darlington, South Carolina that has been held since 1982.
 The race is held on the weekend of the NASCAR Cup Series' Goodyear 400.
-Brandon Jones is the defending race winner.
+Justin Allgaier is the defending race winner.

+History

+First held in 1982, the race has been held every year, except in 1983.
+From 2015 NASCAR Xfinity Series—2019, the race was temporarily taken off the schedule.
+The race has been held around Springtime to align with the Cup Series' race weekend.
+Sport Clips and the VFW assumed sponsor rights for the race from 2012–2014 and returned in 2025.
+Crown Royal sponsored the race in 2024.